 Scott Zarcinas was also involved in the production of Peter Leovic’s movie, Roadman.
 Hardcover, softcover and ebook are now available.

 His new self-help, personal development book It’s Up to You!
-Why Most People Fail to Live the Life they Want and How to Change It will be available soon.
+Why Most People Fail to Live the Life they Want and How to Change It is now available in print and ebook.

 ACHIEVEMENTS & AWARDS

 Scott Zarcinas was the editor of the ground-breaking book by Randall Harris, Evolution Unraveled: How Science Disproves Evolution (Starmonics, 2015).